interphx/smartfocus/README.md

 # Smartfocus

 A jQuery plugin for detecting elements focused with keyboard or mouse.
 It adds specified classes to ```:focus``` elements depending on whether they were focused with mouse or keyboard.
+Requires jQuery 2.0 or newer.

 ### Usage